akash-m-kumar/Auto-Driving_Car/README.md

 2. road created
 3. road movements updated
 4. sensor lines created
-5. sensor activation color changes updaetd
+5. sensor activation color changes updated
+Controls are not automated for the moment,controls are arrow keys